Raja Narendra Lal Khan Women's College

 Raja Narendra Lal Khan Women's College (Autonomous), also known as Gope College or Raja Narendra Lal Khan Mahila Mahavidyalaya, is an undergraduate and postgraduate women's college in Midnapore, West Bengal.
 It was established in 1957.
 It is affiliated with Vidyasagar University.

 History

-This college began its journey from the historical Gope palace on 22 August 1957.
-Historical Gope palace is the present administrative building of this college and was built during the time of Raja Narendra Lal Khan, the king of Narajole in 1895.
-Mrs.Anjali Khan, wife of Sri Amarendra Lal Khan of the Narajole Royal Family, donated the Gope palace for the establishment of this college.
-This college was named after the name of Gope palace founder, Raja Narendra Lal Khan.
-This college was initially affiliated with the University of Calcutta.
-In 1986, the affiliation of this college was changed from the University of Calcutta to the Vidyasagar University.
-University Grants Commission has given Autonomous status to Raja Narendra Lal Khan Women's College from the 2018-19 session.
+This college began its journey from the historic Gope Palace on 22 August 1957.
+Gope Palace, built in 1895 during the time of Raja Narendra Lal Khan, the king of Narajole is now the administrative building of the College.
+Anjali Khan, wife of Sri Amarendra Lal Khan of the Narajole Royal Family, donated the Palace for the establishment of this College named, after the palaces' founder.
+The College was initially affiliated with the University of Calcutta (CU), but in 1986, the affiliation was changed from CU to the Vidyasagar University.
+The University Grants Commission gave autonomous status to the College from the 2018-19 session.

 Location

 The college is situated in Kankabati Gram Panchayat, Paschim Medinipur district.
 It is 2 km from Midnapore Railway Station and 14 km from Kharagpur Railway Station, both under the South Eastern Railway.
 Midnapore Central Bus Stand is 3 km from the college.